vakhnin/password-manager/README.md

     ```
    <br>

-   get password of record to the clipboard:
+   get the password of record to the clipboard:
     ```
     $ pwdone get
     ```